dphfox/Fusion/docs/api-reference/memory/types/scope.md

 	with constructor methods cannot be represented in text.

 !!! warning "Scopes are not unique"
-	Fusion can recycle old unused scopes and return them from other functions.
+	Fusion can recycle old unused scopes.
+This helps make scopes more lightweight, but it also means they don't uniquely belong to any part of your program.
-	This reduces wasted memory while your program is running.

-	However, it means this function doesn't always return a completely new scope, so you shouldn't save the scope anywhere or use it as an identifier.
+	As a result, you shouldn't hold on to scopes after they've been cleaned up, and you shouldn't use them as unique identifiers anywhere.